-If you want to learn how many devices you can use with Spotify at a single time, I’ve researched this topic for you and created this guide to help you out.
+If you want to learn how many devices you can use Spotify at a single time, I’ve researched this topic, tested it out myself, and then created this guide to help you out.

 Another workaround to this for Spotify Premium users is to have 1 device streaming music online while up to 4 other devices are playing music offline that has been downloaded to those individual devices.